p Skilllinx - Training and Development

 Participants are introduced to PowerFactory’s interface and learn how to set up, save, and manage projects, forming the groundwork for all subsequent analyses.

-Day 2 – Power System Modelling Techniques
+Day 2 – Power System Modelling Technique

 Topics:

-• Network modelling for generation, transmission, and distribution
+Network modelling for generation, transmission, and distribution

-• Busbar, line, transformer, and load modelling
+Busbar, transformer, and load modelling and static and dynamic thermal modelling for line,

-• Load and generation profiles, static vs. dynamic models
+Load and generation profiles, static vs. dynamic models

-• Hands-on: Developing and validating a complete test system
+Hands-on: Developing and validating a complete test system

 Summary: